-Table 8 presents background information on travel data that informs the EIR analysis, but is not tied to a specific air quality impact analysis.
-Table 9 reflects the net mobile and area source emissions forecasted as a result of the Amendment to the Plan used to analyze Impact 2.2-3 in the Final EIR, which found that there would be a net increase in PM emissions.
+Table 9 presents background information on travel data that informs the EIR analysis but is not tied to a specific air quality impact analysis.
+Table 10 reflects the net mobile and area source emissions forecasted as a result of the Amendment to the Plan used to analyze Impact 2.2-3 in the Final EIR, which found that there would be a net increase in PM emissions.
 Therefore, the Final EIR concluded the Plan could cause a net increase of emissions of criteria pollutants from mobile and area-sources.
-The Amendment results in a slight decrease in net mobile emissions of ROG, NOX, and CO; whereas, the Amendment results in a slight increase in PM10 emissions.
-The Amendment does not result in any changes to the significance conclusions relative to the Final EIR.
+The Amendment results in a minor increase in net mobile emissions of CO relative to the Final EIR.
+However, the Amendment does not result in any changes to the significance conclusions relative to the Final EIR.

-As discussed in Table 1, and shown above in Tables 8 through 9, the Amendment results in negligible differences relative to the Final EIR; however, the Amendment does not result in any changes to the significance conclusions relative to the impacts analyzed in the Final EIR.
+As discussed in Table 1, and shown above in Tables 9 through 10, the Amendment results in minor differences relative to the Final EIR; however, the Amendment does not result in any changes to the significance conclusions relative to the impacts analyzed in the Final EIR.
 There would be no new significant impacts related to transportation from the Amendment to the Plan, nor would the severity of any previously identified significant impacts increase.
 Furthermore, the revised data shown above is very similar to the findings of the Final EIR.
 The Amendment would also incorporate the same mitigation measures identified in the Final EIR, as applicable.
+No substantial changes have been proposed, no new circumstances have occurred, and no substantially important new information has been found requiring additional analysis or verification with respect to air quality impacts.

-$^{1}$ New land uses" are the net change in land uses between 2015 and 2040 anticipated under the proposed Plan.
+1-New land uses" are the net change in land uses between 2015 and 2040 anticipated under the proposed Plan.

-&lt;sup>2 Summertime emissions.
+2 Summertime emissions.